 - Small class sizes and a real focus on each individual child

-- Flexible, high quality nursery provision, fully integrated with the school to provide a happy transition into Reception
+- Flexible, high quality pre-school provision, fully integrated with the school to provide a happy transition into Reception

 - Excellent secondary school options.
 We are in catchment for The Polesworth School, rated Outstanding by Ofsted